 With its modern, minimalist aesthetic and deliciously smoky aroma, Butchertown Hall was met with rave reviews when it opened in Germantown in February 2015.
-Combining the “Texo-German” mash-up cuisine found in Texas Hill Country (which also includes Mexican and barbecue influences) and a solid, Belgian-heavy beer list, Butchertown is the ideal casual place to gather with friends.
+Combining the “Texo-German” mash-up cuisine found in Texas Hill Country (which also includes Mexican and barbecue influences) and a solid, European-heavy beer list, Butchertown is the ideal casual place to gather with friends.
 Menu stars include the beef brisket plate, served with pickles, onions and Texas toast or tortillas, as well as any of the housemade sausages, in German, Czech and Mexican styles.
-Beer curator Dan King collaborates closely with local brewers to put a steady rotation of custom brews at the top of his draft list, too.
+Beer curator Dan King collaborates closely local importers to put a steady rotation of limited release brews at the top of his draft list, too.

 Cheap Eat: GReKo Greek Street Food

 Athens, Greece, may be halfway around the world, but here, in the Athens of the South, you can get a taste via GReKo Greek Street Food in East Nashville.
 Awash in street art and graffiti, with Greek hip-hop music blaring, GReKo pumps out a flavor-packed selection of freshly made, charcoal-fired meats, like lamb, beef, pork and octopus, either on a skewer and wrapped in fluffy pitas.
 There’s roast chicken hit with oregano and cumin served over seasoned fries, or with a side of cold sautéed greens, and frozen Greek yogurt for dessert.
 Put together by first-generation cousins Bill and Tony Darsinos, the restaurant imports olive oil, salt and even wine from their homeland.